yonatan-moa/Digirati_Technical_Test/README.md

-# Digitari Technical Test Backend - Yonatan Shahar
+# Digirati Technical Test Backend - Yonatan Shahar
 ## Description

 <font size=3>This API matches phone numbers to speakers of the main language in their respective countries.